-Although U.S. citizenship is not a criterion for institutional (Oglethorpe) assistance, all applicants for state and federal financial assistance must be U.S. citizens or eligible non- citizens, must be admitted as regular degree-seeking students and must have a high school diploma, GED certificate, or successful completion of a home school program.
-Provisionally admitted, transient, special status, students enrolled less than half-time or students who are only auditing courses are not eligible for financial aid.
+Although U.S. citizenship is not a criterion for institutional (Oglethorpe) assistance, all applicants for state and federal financial assistance must be U.S. citizens or eligible non-citizens, must be admitted as regular degree-seeking students and must have a high school diploma, GED certificate, or successful completion of a home school program.
+Transient and special status students, students enrolled less than half-time, and students who are only auditing courses are not eligible for financial aid.

 In order for a student to be considered for every type of assistance available (federal, state and/or institutional sources) a Free Application for Federal Student Aid (FAFSA) must be submitted online at www.fafsa.ed.gov .
 Beginning with the fall 2016 semester, applicants may complete the FAFSA beginning on October 1, but no later than May 1 of the award year.
 Students should keep a copy of the FAFSA before submitting it to the federal processor.
 Oglethorpe’s Federal Code is 001586.
 Once the FAFSA has been received and processed by the federal processor, an Institutional Student Information Record (ISIR) will be sent to the enrollment services area.
 Keep copies of all federal income tax returns, etc., as these documents may be required in order to verify the information provided on the FAFSA.
 Students who are selected by the U.S. Department of Education to provide additional verification information to Oglethorpe will be contacted via Oglethorpe e-mail, by letter to permanent address or both.